 A3: Angle protractors are commonly used in a variety of applications, including carpentry, metalworking, engineering, and drafting.
 They are often used to measure the angle of a cut to ensure it is accurate and to create angled cuts for various projects.
 They are also useful in determining the slope of a roof or the angle of a hillside.
 In addition, angle protractors can be used in mathematical and scientific applications to measure angles between lines or to calculate trigonometric functions.

-Tips: What are the types of angle protractors?
+Tips: How accurate are stainless steel angle protractors?

 Stainless steel angle protractors are generally considered to be highly accurate measuring instruments.
 The accuracy of a protractor depends on various factors such as the quality of the instrument, the design of the measuring scale, and the skill of the user.